CHARMk-code/CHARM_catalogue/README.md

 This will pull the docker images from the github container registry so no need to download this repo.
 This image are built for production so more secury and faster.

-## Site modes
-This site have two modes, which can be selected by changing the enviroment SERVER_MODE:
-- "summer job" - Serves a version of the catalogue modify, this only displays companies that offers summer job and show an extra textbox for SUMMER_JOB_DESCRIPTION.
-It also hiddens tags of the offerings and looking_for type.
-- Otherwise - Default version.
 ## Api endpoints

 Below is a map of the endpoints provide by the api.